The Egyptian (film): Plot

+In 18th dynasty Egypt, (Note: 14th century BC.) the story is narrated as the memoirs of an old man named Sinuhe, living in exile by the Red Sea as he writes them down in his remaining days.
+His tale begins with him as a baby floating down the Nile in a reed basket, found by a physician named Senmut and his wife Kipa who adopt him as their son.
+Sinuhe grows up with Senmut teaching him medicinal craft and the skill of trepanation, using his knowledge to help the poor.
+Sinuhe's friends include a tavern maid Merit who is fond of him, the son of a cheesemaker Horemheb serving as a lowly soldier and a one-eyed man of street-wise named Kaptah who comes to work as a servant at his parents' house.

-In 18th dynasty Egypt, (Note: 14th century BC.) while lion hunting with his friend Horemheb, struggling physician Sinuhe discovers Egypt's newly ascendant pharaoh Akhnaton, who has sought the solitude of the desert in the midst of a religious epiphany.
+Struggling to gain more renown as a physician, one day while lion hunting with Horemheb, they discovers Egypt's newly ascendant Pharaoh Akhnaton, who has sought the solitude of the desert in the midst of a religious epiphany, killing a lion about to attack him.
 While praying, the ruler is stricken with an epileptic seizure, with which Sinuhe helps him.
-The grateful Akhnaton makes Sinuhe court physician and gives Horemheb a post in the Royal Guard, a career previously denied to him by low birth.
+The grateful Akhnaton makes Sinuhe court physician and gives Horemheb a post in the royal guard, a career previously denied to him by low birth.
 Akhnaton becomes devoted to a new religion that he feels has been divinely revealed to him.
 This faith rejects Egypt's traditional gods in favor of monolatristic worship of the sun, referred to as Aten.
 Akhnaton intends to promote Atenism throughout Egypt, which earns him the hatred of the country's corrupt and politically active traditional priesthood.

 Life in court drags Sinuhe away from his previous ambition of helping the poor, and he falls obsessively in love with Babylonian courtesan Nefer.
-He squanders all of his and his parents' property in order to buy her gifts, only to have her reject him nonetheless.
-Returning home, Sinuhe learns that his parents have committed suicide over his behavior.
+He squanders all of his and his parents' property including a tomb prepared for them in order to buy her gifts, only to have her reject him nonetheless.
+Returning home, Sinuhe learns from Kaptah that his aged parents have committed suicide over his behavior.
 He has their bodies embalmed so that they can pass on to the afterlife, and, having no way to pay for the service, works off his debts in the embalming house.

-Lacking a tomb in which to put his parents' mummies, Sinuhe buries them in the sand amid the lavish funerary complexes of the Valley of the Kings.
-Tavern maid Merit finds him there and warns him that Akhnaton has condemned him to death; one of the pharaoh's daughters fell ill and died while Sinuhe was working as an embalmer, and the tragedy is being blamed on his desertion of the court.
+Lacking a tomb in which to put his parents' mummies, Sinuhe buries them in the sand amid the lavish funerary complexes of the Valley of the Kings, being helped by a sympathetic grave robber.
+Merit finds him there and warns him that Akhnaton has condemned him to death; one of the Pharaoh's daughters fell ill and died while Sinuhe was working as an embalmer, and the tragedy is being blamed on his desertion of the court.
 Merit urges Sinuhe to flee Egypt and rebuild his career elsewhere, and the two of them have sex before he takes ship out of the country.